 Planning a family trip can be challenging.
-You have kids to think about, travel plans to make, hotels to pick.
+You have kids to think about, travel plans to make, and so many hotels to pick from.
 But before you do all of that, you have a decision to make: should you go to Kauai or Maui?

 On both islands, you’ll find everything your family needs.
 Great resorts, fantastic vacation rentals, beautiful beaches, and family-friendly dining.
 But they are different.
 Maui has better resorts, weather, and beach options.
 Kauai has better hiking, is less crowded, and requires less driving.

 Your experience on each island will be different and one may be a better fit for your family than the other.

 Why Maui is the Better Island for a Family Vacation

 Maui, the Valley Isle, is the second most visited island in Hawaii, according to data from the Hawaii Tourism Authority.
 And it’s easy to see why.
 These are some of the reasons why Maui is the right choice.

 Better Weather Year-Round in Maui